Houston Weapons Charges Lawyer

 It is also illegal for anyone who has been convicted of a felony in the past (even a misdemeanor if it involves domestic assault) to possess any type of firearm with 5 years of being released from prison, jail, or completing probation.

 Unless you have been licensed by the state to carry a concealed handgun, you may not legally do so except under very limited circumstances.
 For example, while you may carry a weapon to your car, if you are transporting it, it must be in plain view.

 You are allowed to have one at your home or place of business.
 Even if you are a license holder, though, you cannot carry a gun in a church, hospital, amusement park, or at government meeting or sporting event.
 Doing so is considered a Class A misdemeanor.
 If you do so at a business where alcohol is being sold, you will be charged with a third-degree felony.

 Using a gun carries other penalties altogether, especially if someone was harmed.
 Just firing a gun in public falls under the disorderly conduct statutes.
 The may be a misdemeanor, depending upon the circumstances.
 If a crime is committed and there was any type of violence involved, the offense is increased and it becomes a first degree felony, punishable by up to life in prison.

 Call Houston Weapons Charges Lawyer Paul Darrow Today

-If you are being accused of any type of crime of this type, you need a weapons charges defense attorney who understands how to expertly defend your case.
+If you are being accused of any type of crime of this type, you need a weapons charges defense attorney who understands how to aggressively defend your case.
 Paul Darrow is a former prosecutor who brings a wealth of knowledge and experience to his criminal law practice.
 Paul Darrow understands the complexities of the laws in this area and can help.
-Clearly, the seriousness of the consequences will depend upon the circumstances, so be sure to contact Houston criminal defense attorney Paul Darrow right away for the expert guidance you need.
+Clearly, the seriousness of the consequences will depend upon the circumstances, so be sure to contact Houston criminal defense attorney Paul Darrow right away for the guidance you need.